The disturbing deaths of Kris Kremers and Lisanne Froon on their La Pianista Hike in Panama

 Boquete is a small mountain town in Panama, located in the westernmost Province of Chiriquí, about 37 miles (60 km) from the border with Costa Rica.
 It is situated on the Caldera River in Panama's green mountain highlands.
 Because of its elevation, 3900 ft (1,200 meters) above sea level, its climate is cooler than the lowlands.
 Its scenic location, temperature, and natural environment make it popular with Panamanians and attract tourists and retirees worldwide.

-Lisanne had just graduated with a degree in Applied Sciences in September 2013, and Kris was studying for a degree in cultural social education.
-The two women from Amersfoort in the Netherlands met whilst working at the In Den Kleinen Hop restaurant in Amsterdam, and they both rented rooms in the same student house.
+Lisanne graduated with a degree in Applied Sciences in September 2013, and Kris was studying for a degree in cultural social education.
+The two women from Amersfoort in the Netherlands met while working at the In Den Kleinen Hop restaurant in Amsterdam.
+They rented rooms in the same student house.
 Together, they saved six months for a trip to Panama for Lisanne's graduation celebration.

 They arrived in Panama on March 15, 2014, for a six-week vacation, four of which were to be spent living with a host family while they worked as volunteers in Boquete, teaching local children in the school and learning Spanish.